JAlcocerT/JAlcocerT/content/blog/ai-and-automation.md

 The video titled "The 'Boring' AI Business Model Making Millionaires in 2025" by Ben AI discusses a lucrative and largely overlooked market: AI-powered service agencies, which he calls "AI first service agencies."

-Ben emphasizes that despite the booming AI SaaS (Software as a Service) market and the AI agency sector, the traditional service industry—such as digital marketing, talent, and operational services—remains the largest and most profitable market being disrupted by AI.[1]
+Ben emphasizes that despite the booming AI SaaS (Software as a Service) market and the AI agency sector, the traditional service industry—such as digital marketing, talent, and operational services—remains the largest and most profitable market being disrupted by AI.

 ## Key Themes from the Video